Volkswagen emissions scandal: Vehicle recall and consequences

-At the beginning of October 2015, Volkswagen suggested to let car owners decide whether their cars would be recalled for handling.
+At the beginning of October 2015, Volkswagen suggested to let car owners decide whether to take their cars for rectification.
 However, the German Federal Motor Transport Authority (Kraftfahrt-Bundesamt, or KBA) views the software as illegal, and has ordered a full recall of all affected cars in Germany.
 Volkswagen then decided to recall around 8.5 million cars in Europe, about a third of all its car deliveries since 2009.
 KBA requires Volkswagen to send a recall plan to KBA before the end of October for 2.0-litre cars, and end of November for 1.2 and 1.6-litre cars.
 If KBA approves a plan, Volkswagen can then start handling the cars.
 The German authorities require that Volkswagen remove the software and that Volkswagen ensures that emission rules are fulfilled.
 Media estimates that the KBA procedure sets a precedent for how authorities in other countries handle the case.

 On 18 November 2015, Autoblog reported that the KBA was reviewing a Volkswagen fix for the affected 1.6 diesel engine.
 On 25 November 2015, Volkswagen said the fix involved a minor hardware modification to the car's air intake system, alongside a software update.
 This low-cost solution contradicted earlier speculation regarding the possible fitting of new injection nozzles and catalytic converters.
 In December 2015, Volkswagen said that the affected 1.2-litre and 2.0-litre diesel engines needed only a software update.
 As of November 2015, the KBA had approved the fixes with the first recalls likely to begin in January 2016.
 According to VW, the measures aimed to achieve legal EU emissions compliance without impairing engine output, fuel consumption, or performance.
 The simple fixes with inexpensive parts and software were then possible though not available when the engines were developed, because engine technology understanding and intake flow simulation capabilities had matured in the meantime, to address the burning of diesel and air mixtures via intake flow shaping.
 As of December 2015, due to stricter environmental legislation, fixes for US vehicles were expected to take longer to produce and be more technically complex.